andrewctam/redis-clone/README.md

 make
 ```

+# Testing
+- Run `cmake -DTest=ON ..` in `redis-clone/build` to build the tests.
+- Change to the directory `redis-clone/build/tests` and execute `./tests` to run the tests

 # Usage
-- In `./build`:
-    - execute `./src/server` to start the server.
+- If you built this project from source, go to `redis-clone/build/programs`.
+Otherwise if you downloaded a release, unzip the file, and change to the directory.
+- There should be 4 executables:
+    - `./leader_node` for creating a leader node.
+    - `./worker_node` to creating a worker node.
+    - `./client` for starting a client.
-    - execute `./client/client` to start a client.
+    - `./server` for starting worker nodes, a leader node, and a client.

-- Once the server has started, you can send commands from the client.
-- To run the test cases, execute `./tests/tests` (must have been built with -DTEST=ON).
+- For a quick start, execute `./server` which will create 1 leader node, 3 worker nodes, and a client using fork and execv system calls.

-## Commands
+# Commands
 - For a list of commands, see [COMMANDS.md](./COMMANDS.md)
 - Commands are case-insensitive, but keys/values are case-sensitive
     - `GET Andrew` is the same as `get Andrew` but is not the same as `GET ANDREW`